Attention

 Practice prompt

 If work has been undertaken with a child and family and case closure is recommended, close the case only after a suitable safety and support network has been established for the child and parent that will continue to be present in the child’s life.
-While a parent may initially believe the child and may ask the alleged abuser or offender to leave the home, they may struggle to maintain the safety measures you have put in place due to a range of stressors and the reactions of the alleged abuser or offender, community members and the child.
+While a parent may initially believe the child and may ask the alleged abuser to leave the home, they may struggle to maintain the safety measures you have put in place due to a range of stressors and the reactions of the alleged abuser, community members and the child.

 Published on: